data-preservation-programs/slingshot/participants/yolo.md

 We are planning to use Powergate and lotus.

 ## (10) How will you retrieve the data?
 I think our application only need to retrieve data from Filecoin once.
-After the storage deal has successfully be sealed by miner, we will send a retrievel deal, and then store all the data in the deal to IPFS.
+After the storage deal has successfully sealed by miner, we will send a retrievel deal, and then store all the data in the deal to IPFS.
 IPFS is a intermediate caching layer for us to retrieve the necessary data and expose it to users.

 ## (11) Who is the intended user for your application/UI?
 AI algorithm engineer, Computer vision researcher, Computer Science Students etc.